fenxu/azure-powershell-docs-prod/azure/MSOnline/v1/AzureActiveDirectory.md

 ### [Connect-MsolService](./Connect-MsolService.md)
-Initiates a connection with Microsoft Azure Active Directory.
+Initiates a connection to Azure Active Directory.

 ### [Convert-MsolDomainToFederated](./Convert-MsolDomainToFederated.md)
-Converts the domain from using standard authentication to using single sign-on (also known as identity federation).
+Converts the domain from using standard authentication to using single sign-on.

 ### [Convert-MsolDomainToStandard](./Convert-MsolDomainToStandard.md)